eForms Logo

 Download: PDFMS Word, OpenDocument

-3. Landlord/Manager Information – In the lease agreement, the landlord must disclose the manager authorized to act on the premises along with an address for notices.[3]
+3. Landlord/Manager Information – In the lease agreement, the landlord must disclose the manager authorized to act on the premises and an address for notices.[3]

-5. Outstanding Inspection Orders (conditional) – If the premises have any outstanding inspection orders due to a property’s code infraction, this information must be relayed to the tenant.[4]
+5. Outstanding Inspection Orders (conditional) – If the premises have any outstanding inspection orders due to a property code infraction, this information must be relayed to the tenant.[4]

-6. Disclosure of Fees – Landlords must disclose to tenants all non-optional fees.
-The sum of the total rent and all mandatory fees must be described as the “Total Monthly Payment” on the first page of the lease agreement.[5]
+6. Disclosure of Fees (conditional) – All fees must be mentioned.
+The sum of the total rent and all fees must be described as the “Total Monthly Payment” on the first page of the lease.[5]

 Security Deposits